BrunoBoehm/code-notes/SQL.md

 #### SELECTING
 We also want to read the data with the `SELECT` statement.
 We specify the names of the columns we want to SELECT and then tell SQL the table we want to select them FROM.

+If we want to get the names of all the dogs and cats, we can no longer run a query with just the column name: `SELECT name FROM cats,dogs;` would return an error.
 ```
 SELECT [names of columns we want to select] FROM [table we're reading from];
 SELECT name FROM cats;
+SELECT cats.name FROM cats;
+SELECT cats.name, dogs.name FROM cats, dogs;

 SELECT name, age FROM cats;

 SELECT id, name, age, breed FROM cats;